Pope Leo XIV

 Education

-After studying at a minor seminary of the Augustinian Order and graduating in 1973, Robert enrolled in a private university in a northwestern suburb of Philadelphia and became a Bachelor of Mathematics four years later.
+After studying at an Augustinian minor seminary and graduating in 1973, Robert enrolled at a private university in a northwestern suburb of Philadelphia, earning his Bachelor's degree in Mathematics four years later.

 Later, he earned a Master's degree in Theology at the Catholic Theological Union in Chicago, followed by a Doctorate at the Pontifical University in Rome.